Strategy10 min read

 Content marketing for e-commerce

-Category and product pages capture purchase-intent searches.
-Content captures everything else.
+Category and product pages capture purchase-intent searches, but content marketing captures everything else in the customer journey.

 Buying guides